Kennett Bros: Publishing

 Paul ran a national mountain bike magazine called Mountain Bike New Zealand Magazine from 1988 to 1990.

 In 1991 the Kennett Bros wrote the first edition of Classic New Zealand Mountain Bike Rides, a national guidebook, which became a best seller.
 They produce new editions every three years (1993, 1996, 1999, 2002, 2005, 2008, 2011, 2014, 2017, 2019).
 In 2019 they announced that the tenth (2019) edition would be the last in the series.

 In 1995 Paul launched the Mountain Bike New Zealand Web, the online home for many New Zealand mountain bikers.

 In 2004 they published a history of cycling in New Zealand called RIDE: The Story of Cycling in New Zealand.

 From 2005 to 2019 they published a series of seven books on influential New Zealand cyclists called the New Zealand Cycling Legend Series.

 Recognition

 In 2018, the Kennett Brothers were inducted into the Mountain Bike Hall of Fame.

+Survive Aotearoa, co-authored by Bronwen Wall and Jonathan Kennett in 2025, was a finalist for the Elsie Locke Award for Non-Fiction in the 2026 New Zealand Book Awards for Children and Young Adults.